enkidevs/curriculum/python/python-core/looping/while-loops.md

 ## Revision

-What’s the output of the following code snippet:
+What's the output of the following code snippet:

 ```python
 x = 0